-- $\checkmark$ Employment of more solar panels and other renewable energy sources. - ✓ Conduct more save energy awareness programs for students and staff. - ✓ Replace computers and TVs with LED monitors. - $\checkmark$ More energy efficient fans , tubes and bulb should be replaced. - $\checkmark$ Observe a power saving day every year. - $\checkmark$ Automatic power switch off systems may be introduced. - $\checkmark$ Observation of Non Air Condition Day in a week or month
+- ✓ Employment of more solar panels and other renewable energy sources. - ✓ Conduct more save energy awareness programs for students and staff. - ✓ Replace computers and TVs with LED monitors. - ✓ More energy efficient fans, tubes and bulb should be replaced. - ✓ Observe a power saving day every year. - ✓ Automatic power switch off systems may be introduced.

-GHGS & Carbon footprint
+Air Quality & Carbon footprint

-- Establish a system of car pooling among the staff and visitors to reduce the number of four wheelers coming to the university. - ✤ More providing university bus services to the students and staff. - Encourage students and staff to use cycles. - Establish a more efficient cooking system to save gas. - ✤ Discourage the students using two wheelers for their commutation. - ✤ More use of generators every day should be discouraged. - ✤ Observation of Non Motor vehicles day in a week or month
+- ❖ Establish a system of car pooling among the staff and visitors to reduce the number of four wheelers coming to the university. - ❖ More providing university bus services to the students and staff. - Encourage students and staff to use cycles. - !
+Establish a more efficient cooking system to save gas. - ❖ Discourage the students using two wheelers for their commutation. - ❖ More use of generators every day should be discouraged.

+Chapter 5

-Chapter 5 CLOSING MEETING AND REPORT SUBMIT:
+CLOSING MEETING AND REPORT SUBMIT:

-The exit meeting was conducted by the lead auditors Dr.Pranab Sahoo and Mrs. Sanchita Bhattachariya.
-It was a mechanism to provide the IQAC management and staff a broad feedback on the preliminary findings of the audit team before completing the audited report.
-The exit meeting was held in the IQAC Office in the University on 20th Feb., 2018.
-Clarification on certain information gathered was sought by the audit team from the management and staff of the University.
+The exit meeting was conducted by the lead auditors Dr.PranabSahoo and Mrs. SanchitaBhattachariya.
+It was amechanism to provide the IQAC management and staff a broad feedback on the preliminary findings of the audit team before completing the audited report.
+The exit meeting was held in the IQAC Office in the University on 24thFeb., 2019.
+Clarification on certain information gathered was sought by the audit team from themanagement and staff of the University.